 7. Allow the Pets Together Freely

-Once your dog is completely ignoring your cat (or at least mostly ignoring your cat), you can drop the leash and allow your dog to walk around the room freely.
+Once your dog completely ignores your cat (or at least mostly ignoring your cat), you can drop the leash and allow your dog to walk around the room freely.
 Don’t unleash them, as you want an easy grab point if the dog decides that the cat is a tasty snack.

 If your dog goes after the cat or the cat seems needlessly stressed, go back to an earlier stage and try again.
 You want each step to be so small that your dog or cat can’t fail.
 Very tiny steps are the best option here.